-The partnership is funded by us along with Amber Valley Borough Council, Derbyshire Dales District Council, Peak District National Park Authority and East Midlands Trains.
+The partnership is funded by us along with Amber Valley Borough Council, Derbyshire Dales District Council, Peak District National Park Authority, East Midlands Railway and Cross Country Trains.

 The partnership works to promote and enhance the Derwent Valley Line for residents and visitors.